Italo-Turkish War: Opening maneuver

-Despite the time that it had to prepare the invasion, the Royal Italian Army (Regio Esercito) was largely unprepared when the war broke out.
-The Italian fleet appeared off Tripoli in the evening of 28 September but began bombarding the port only on 3 October.
+The Italian army was ill-prepared for the war and was not informed of the government's plans for Libya until late September.
+The army had a shortage of soldiers as the class of 1889 was demobilized before the war started.
+Military operations started with the bombardment of Tripoli on 3 October.
 The city was conquered by 1,500 sailors, much to the enthusiasm of the interventionist minority in Italy.
 Another proposal for a diplomatic settlement was rejected by the Italians, and so the Ottomans decided to defend the province.

+On 28 September 1911 the Italian army was informed to integrate airplanes within special Italian armed forces contingents.
+This was the first instance in history in which planes were to be used for aerial bombardments.

-On 29 September 1911, Italy has published the declaration of their direct interest towards Libya.
+On 29 September 1911, Italy published the declaration of their direct interest towards Libya.
 Without a proper response, the Italian forces landed on the shores of Libya on 4 October 1911.
 A considerable number of Italians were living within the Ottoman Empire, mostly inhabiting Istanbul, Izmir, and Thessaloniki, dealing with trade and industry.
 The sudden declaration of war shocked both the Italian community living in the Empire as well as the Ottoman government.
 Depending on the mutual friendly relations, the Ottoman Government had sent their Libyan battalions to Yemen in order to suppress local rebellions, leaving only the military police in Libya.

 Therefore, the Ottomans did not have a full army in Tripolitania.
 Many of the Ottoman officers had to travel there by their own means, often secretly, through Egypt since the British government would not allow Ottoman troops to be transported en masse through Egypt.
 The Ottoman Navy was too weak to transport troops by sea.
 The Ottomans organised local Libyans for the defence against the Italian invasion.

 Between 1911 and 1912, over 1,000 Somalis from Mogadishu, the capital of Italian Somaliland, served as combat units along with Eritrean and Italian soldiers in the Italo-Turkish War.
 Most of the Somalian troops stationed would return home only in 1935, when they were transferred back to Italian Somaliland in preparation for the invasion of Ethiopia.